Technical SEO

 What is technical SEO?

-Technical SEO is the practice of optimising the underlying architecture of a website so search engines can crawl and index it efficiently.
+Technical SEO is one of the core types of SEO: it covers the underlying architecture of a website so search engines can crawl and index it efficiently.
 It sits beneath content and links in the SEO stack, and without it neither can perform.

 Core technical SEO elements